xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/monstart.1.rst

 ***********

 This command is used to start a 3rd party software, (for example start the daemons), to monitor the xCAT cluster.
 The operation is performed on the management node and the service nodes of the given nodes.
-The operation will also be performed on the nodes if the \ *-r*\  option is specified.
+The operation will also be performed on the nodes if the \ **-r**\  option is specified.

 **********
-Parameters
+PARAMETERS
 **********

 \ *name*\  is the name of the monitoring plug-in module.
 For example, if the the \ *name*\  is called \ *xxx*\ , then the actual file name that the xcatd looks for is \ */opt/xcat/lib/perl/xCAT_monitoring/xxx.pm*\ .
-Use \ *monls -a*\  command to list all the monitoring plug-in modules that can be used.
+Use \ **monls -a**\  command to list all the monitoring plug-in modules that can be used.

 \ *noderange*\  is the nodes to be monitored.
 If omitted, all nodes will be monitored.